facebookarchive/xcbuild/README.md

 ## Overview

 To make xcbuild useful as more than just a build tool, it's built as a collection of libraries.
 Each of these libraries has its headers under `Headers` and `PrivateHeaders`, source code under `Sources`, and unit tests under `Tests`.
-Under `Tools` are the executables that use the xcbuild libraries, include `xcbuild` itself.
+Under `Tools` are the executables that use the xcbuild libraries, including `xcbuild` itself.

 High level overview of each component library: